JorPoon/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+".forEach" is a method that is used to mutate or checking something on the original array.
+It will not return a new array . ".map" on the other hand can return a new array with when using a higher order function on the original array.
+This way you can have the results of your function without messing with the original array.

 2. What is the difference between a function and a method?

+A method is a function in an object that can be expressed.
+Otherwise when a function is not a value of an object then it is declaring a function.

 3. What is closure?

+Closure is the scope of the function in relation ship with the object.
+It allows nested functions to be able to take in variables from the outer scope but it will now allow outer scope functions to take in variables that are nested inside a "child function".

 4. Describe the four rules of the 'this' keyword.

+    A. Global binding = when "this" is used in the global scope, the window's object is the value.
+    B. Implicit binding = when "this" is to the left of the ".", then the object where "this" is used is the object      and its value.
+    C. New binding = "this" is the specific instance of the object in which a constructor functior is used upon.
+    D. Explicit binding = whenever a call() or apply() method is used on "this".

 5. Why do we need super() in an extended class?

+    We need the super() in order to act as an explicit binding of an object.
+Similar to how call() or apply() method is used

 ## Project Set up